Thursday, September 15, 2022

 I picked my way through the narrow back streets and out onto the causeway crossing the salt marshes which linked Gruissan with the mainland to the west.
 This gave me the first sight of the Pyrenees away to the south, jagged peaks slowly lowering themselves as they dipped into the Mediterranean at my destination.
 At the end of the causeway the road crossed the Canal du Pas des Tours, which in former times linked the city of Narbonne with the sea.
 The canal runs through the middle of a sandbar known as the Ile de Saint Lucie, and is a nature reserve.
 Along the side of the canal runs VR8, mostly a reasonably good gravel track, but some stretches with lumps of concrete that make for bumpy riding.
 This made for a simple 5 or 6 miles of cycling, but called for constant vigilance to avoid holes and bumps.
 I was glad of my puncture-resistant Continental Gatorskin tyres, and I got to the end of the track at the harbour town of Port la Nouvelle without incident.

 This was a strange place.
 Obviously a historic port and with small, single story quaint cottages, but over these loomed flyovers bringing articulated lorries into the port, and behind the cottages was a high-speed electric railway line.
 From there I followed the D709, which was a newly resurfaced flat road heading across the marshes, and kept up a good speed until I turned off to follow a much bumpier backroad which wound its way through vineyards until it turned me out onto the extremely busy D627.
-Because the stretch of the coast is essentially a long sandbar with lagoons behind, there was no option other than to peddle doggedly along the marked cycle space on the side of the road.
+Because the stretch of the coast is essentially a long sandbar with lagoons behind, there was no option other than to pedal doggedly along the marked cycle space on the side of the road.
 Although of a generous width, this did not protect much against the blast from passing lorries and the constant noise.
 After several miles of that I turned off and took the road through the village of Leucate, which offered some 10 or 15 minutes of relief.
 I then had to rejoin the main road, but after a mile or so noticed that this new road lay alongside the unused old road, so I jumped off the bike, lifted it over the crash barriers, negotiated a ditch and cycled the next 3 or 4 miles along my own private road.
 Eventually that wound out as it faded back into the new road, but I then saw that a cycle path had appeared on the opposite side of the main road, so I jumped over the crash barriers again, waited for a gap in both lines of traffic and ran across to the cycle path.

 I was now approaching a long line of holiday resorts which would stretch all the way to the Spanish coast.
 The cycle path I was now on took me into Port Leucate, and I could then follow the seafront road through the endless line of closed pizza restaurants, bars and frite sellers, and the occasional pensioner enjoying the post-summer peace and quiet.
 Eventually I found a path which led to the beach, and I sat on a rock overlooking the completely empty beach to eat my lunch.